-- Starboard forward corner to have all controls. - Radios and certain electronics can be mounted on the overhead. - Two heavy-duty mechanical shock mitigating type chair mounted.
-With foot rests.(1 per side) - Storage space for charts and books.
+- Starboard forward helm to have all controls. - Radios and certain electronics can be mounted on the overhead.

+- Two heavy-duty mechanical shock mitigating type chair mounted with foot rests to be operated from a standing or sitting position.
+(1 per side) - Storage space for charts and books. - Non-slip tape or paint on top of wheelhouse.